Women’s health

 • relaxation and stretching exercises for muscle overactivity and pain

-• and prescribe specific exercise programs if you are undergoing treatment for cancer.
+• prescribe specific exercise programs if you are undergoing treatment for gynaecological or breast cancer.

-Pelvic floor muscle overactivity and chronic pelvic pain are gaining increasing awareness among doctors and fitness coaches, and the role of women’s health physiotherapists has never been more important.
+Pelvic floor muscle overactivity and chronic pelvic pain are gaining increasing awareness among doctors and fitness coaches, and as experts in this area, the role of women’s health physiotherapists has never been more important.

 If you’ve had a history of endometriosis or painful periods, you may have difficulty inserting a tampon or experience pain with intercourse.
 Some people who have suffered a back injury are told they have weak core muscles and are encouraged to do a lot of ‘stability’ training.
 However, in some situations it may not be weak muscles causing your pain, but actually overactivity as a method of protection for those muscles.
-The signs of overactivity are difficulty fully emptying your bladder or bowel, pain with intercourse, and sometimes incontinence.
+In such cases, exercises focused on strengthening core muscles may be detrimental and the opposite is required.
+The signs of overactivity can include difficulty fully emptying your bladder or bowel, pelvic pain, pain with intercourse, and sometimes incontinence.

 --How can physiotherapy help women’s health conditions?